mmenestret/jdegoes.github.io/_posts/2018-07-14-fpoop-vs-fp.md

 I'll show you a few examples with [ZIO](http://github.com/scalaz/scalaz-zio) to demonstrate the power of this approach.

-Suppose we want to define a combinator which retries a program until it succeeds.
-It's as simple as this:
+Suppose we want to define a combinator which retries a program until it succeeds:

 {% highlight scala %}
 def retry[E, A](io: IO[E, A]): IO[E, A] = io orElse retry(io)